 This not only gives you a running total of how much you’ve spent so far, but you can also reference it in future years to know what you got someone.

-5. Don’t forget the cost of wrapping paper, cards, postage, and gift bags
+5. Budget for wrapping paper, cards, postage, and gift bags

 In most cases, you aren’t just going to give a bare gift.
-So make sure you account for the cost of wrapping pager, postage, cards, and gift bags.
+So make sure you account for the cost of wrapping paper, postage, cards, and gift bags.